DavoDC/CoverVidMaker/README.md

 - Much easier to work with compared to batch scripts.
 - Achieves desired results with just a single click.
 - No restrictions on the number of files or video duration.
+- Can handle audio filenames with special characters.
+- Can handle audio files with irregular album art.

 ## Alternatives